corda/corda/docs/source/node-administration.rst

 The default logging level is ``INFO`` which can be adjusted by the ``--logging-level`` command line argument.
 This configuration option will affect all modules.

-It may be the case that you require to amend the log level of a particular subset of modules (e.g. if you'd like to take a closer look at hibernate activity).
+It may be the case that you require to amend the log level of a particular subset of modules (e.g., if you'd like to take a closer look at hibernate activity).
 So, for more bespoke logging configuration, the logger settings can be completely overridden with a `Log4j 2 <https://logging.apache.org/log4j/2.x>`_ configuration file assigned to the ``log4j.configurationFile`` system property.